Table of Contents

 No point solutions.
 No data silos.
 One operational spine.

-Built for high-volume, multi-location dermatology practices, CERTIFY Health is EHR-agnostic and designed to scale without adding staff.
+Built for high-volume, multi-location dermatology practices, CERTIFY Health is EHR-agnostic, dermatologist patient revenue platform and designed to scale without adding staff.

 Final Takeaway: Profitability in Dermatology Is an Automation Problem